velociroger-pb/Mandalorion/README.md

 Episode III.6: I can bring you in warm or I can bring you in cold.

-Takes R2C2/C3POa data and defines high confidence isoforms.
+Takes R2C2/C3POa or PacBio/ccs/lima data and defines high confidence isoform consensus sequences and alignments.

 ## Dependencies ##